TheMEMOLab/SOP/SAGA_Sigma2_basics.md

 *Let's use as example the instalation of the taxonomy classification tool GTDBTk:*

-The following command will create a Conda environment named: GTDBTK-1.5.0 and install on it all the dependencies to run gtdbtk tool:
+The following command will create a Conda environment named: GTDBTK-1.5.0 and install on it all the dependencies to run gtdbtk tool.

 ```bash
 (base) [auve@login-3.SAGA auve]$ conda create -y --prefix /cluster/projects/nn9864k/shared/condaenvironments/GTDBTK-1.5.0 -c conda-forge -c bioconda gtdbtk=1.5.0